A Idioms

 above suspicion

-- to be very honest so that nobody would suspect you
+- to be very honest so that nobody will suspect you of doing something wrong

 The man's actions are always above suspicion.